- Ezra offers full-body scanning services at four NYC locations.

 For diseases like cancer and heart disease, it’s helpful to start screening early, ideally before symptoms appear.

 Full-body scans can be a part of everyone’s preventive healthcare routine.
 We recommend an Ezra Full Body every 12 months.

 A few notes: Colon, prostate, and kidney cancers are more common in men.
 Ladies, also know that there is more to cancer screening than just your yearly mammogram.

 In fact, a heart attack with underlying coronary artery disease is still the leading cause of death among women in the United States.

-Types of Screens You May See in a Full-Body Scan
+Types of Screens You May See in a Full-Body Scan in NYC

 In medical imaging, the term “full-body scan” usually refers to the use of MRI or CT scans to screen multiple organs for potential abnormalities at the same time.